joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5671152/2024/07/31/canucks-coach-nhl-season/

 **Strong currents, blistering heat and a thrilling finish make for a wild triathlon.**\
-`Alex Yee overcame a big lead to pull of a dramatic comeback to win the men’s race.`\
+`Alex Yee overcame a big deficit to pull off a dramatic comeback to win the men’s race.`\
 https://nytimes.com/2024/07/31/world/olympics/triathlon-alex-yee.html

 **Some Israelis celebrate, while others brace for retaliation.**\